readium/architecture/misc/W3C/lifecycle.md

 - user settings (font family, font size, themes, margins, text alignment)
 - Text-to-speech

-A *Web Publication reader mode* is an enhanced reader mode built on top of the existing browser reader mode that follows the requirements listed "[Displaying a Web Publication](#33-displaying-a-web-publication)".
+A *Web Publication reader mode* is an enhanced reader mode which MAY be built on top of the existing browser reader mode.

+It MUST follow the requirements listed in "[Displaying a Web Publication](#33-displaying-a-web-publication)".

 ### 3.2.
 Dedicated native reading apps